aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Enemy features.md

 - 0: The enemy party member is opting out of the `hitaction` and the `isdefending` logic
 - 1 or above: No `hiaction` logic, but it will get the `isdefending` logic.

-As for the `isdefending`, it's where the enemy party member guards and it gain points of defenses during [DefaultDamageCalc](../Damage%20pipeline/CalculateBaseDamage.md) when piercing doesn't apply with the amount corresponding to the value and those defense are recognised by [TrueDef](../Visual%20rendering/RefreshEnemyHP.md#truedef).
+As for the `isdefending`, it's where the enemy party member guards and it gain points of defenses during [DefaultDamageCalc](../Damage%20pipeline/CalculateBaseDamage.md) when piercing doesn't apply with the amount corresponding to the value and those defense points are recognised by [TrueDef](../Visual%20rendering/RefreshEnemyHP.md#truedef).
 They will apply when `isdefending` is true unless the enemy party member is [Flipped](BattleCondition/Flipped.md).
 This also enables `isdefending`'s toggling during [DoDamage](../Damage%20pipeline/DoDamage.md) (See the section below for more details).
 NOTE: There are several caveats with this, check the [CalculateBaseDamage](../Damage%20pipeline/CalculateBaseDamage.md) documentation to learn more.

 ### `isdefending`
 As for `isdefending`, it is a field that tells if the enemy party member is guarding.
 Its initial value is false set by [StartBattle](../StartBattle.md).